edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/nodejs_connector.md

 }
 ```

-In the `customConnector` object you can configure the following options:
+In the `nodeConnector` object you can configure the following options:

 - `buildFolder` - The build output folder of your app.
 Default value is `dist`.
 - `entryFile` - The entry file of your app.
 Default value is `index.js`.